untoldengine/UntoldEngine/docs/04-Engine Development/02-Architecture/outOfCore.md

 `uploadFromCPUEntry`:
 1. `makeMeshesFromCPUBuffers` — copies MDLMesh vertex/index data from CPU heap to Metal-backed buffers
 2. `registerRenderComponent` — entity gets a `RenderComponent`, becomes visible
+3. `MemoryBudgetManager.registerMesh` — registers the Metal allocation so `shouldEvict()` sees it
-3. CPU data is **not** cleared — the `cpuMeshRegistry` entry stays so the next eviction+reload cycle re-uploads from RAM, not disk
+4. CPU data is **not** cleared — the `cpuMeshRegistry` entry stays so the next eviction+reload cycle re-uploads from RAM, not disk

 ### Memory model at steady state